MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/online/execute.md

 ## Return Value

-On success, returns a promise object with the attributes specified earlier in the description of **successCallback** function.
+On success, returns a promise object with the columns specified earlier in the description of **successCallback** function.

 ## Examples